 So, without further ado, here’s how you change your Bluetooth Codec:

 - The first step is to activate developer options on your Android device.

 - Go to Settings>About Phone or Device> build number (tap on it seven times).

 - This’ll enable developer options, and you’ll find them under settings.

 - Next, you’ll want to pair your Bluetooth device with your smartphone.

 - Once connected, go to the developer options and scroll down until you find “Bluetooth Audio Codec”.
 Once you find it, tap on it.

 - If it’s set to SBC by default, change it to AAC or Qualcomm aptX/Sony LDAC, depending on which one(s) your device supports.

-That all there is to it, if you do that, you’ll successfully change your device’s Bluetooth Codec to a more efficient version.
-It’s really not that complicated to do, but keep in mind it’s only more Android 8.0 Oreo (or newer versions) devices.
+That is all there is to it, if you do that, you’ll successfully change your device’s Bluetooth Codec to a more efficient version.
+It’s not that complicated to do, but keep in mind it’s only more Android 8.0 Oreo (or newer versions) devices.

 If you have any further queries related to the Bluetooth AVRCP Version or would like to add something to this article, feel free to comment down below, and we’ll try to respond to as many queries as we can!